-All of our lessees are responsible for their maintenance and repairs and other operating costs during the lease term.
-Based on the credit quality of the lessee, we require some of our lessees to pay supplemental maintenance rents to cover scheduled major component maintenance costs.
+All of our lessees are responsible for the maintenance and repair of the leased aircraft as well as other operating costs during the lease term.
+Based on the credit quality of the lessee, we require some of our lessees to pay supplemental maintenance rents to cover major scheduled maintenance costs.
 If a lessee pays supplemental maintenance rents, we reimburse them for their maintenance costs up to the amount of their supplemental maintenance rent payments.
 Under the terms of our leases, at lease expiration, to the extent that a lessee has paid us more supplemental maintenance rents than we have reimbursed them for their maintenance costs, we retain the excess rent.
 In most lease contracts that do not require the payment of supplemental maintenance rents, the lessee is generally required to redeliver the aircraft in a similar maintenance condition (normal wear and tear excepted) as when accepted under the lease.
-To the extent that the redelivery condition is different from the acceptance condition, we generally receive EOL cash compensation for the difference at redelivery.
-As of December 31, 2015, 575 of our 1,109 owned aircraft leases provided for the payment of supplemental maintenance rents.
+To the extent that the redelivery condition is different from the acceptance condition, we generally receive EOL cash compensation for the value difference at the time of redelivery.
+As of December 31, 2016, 510 (approximately 50%) of our 1,022 owned aircraft leases and as of December 31, 2015, 575 (approximately 52%) out of our 1,109 owned aircraft leases, provided for the payment of supplemental maintenance rents.
 Regardless of whether a lessee pays supplemental maintenance rents, we usually agree to compensate a lessee for scheduled maintenance on airframe and engines related to the prior utilization of the aircraft.
 For this prior utilization, we have normally received cash compensation from prior lessees of the aircraft, which was recognized as revenue during or at the end of the prior lease.